-While all macronutrients (carbs, fat and protein) play an important role in a solid nutrition plan, if a bodacious backside is your primary goal, focus on upping and improving your protein and fat intake.
+While all macronutrients (carbs, fat and protein) play an important role in a solid nutrition plan, if a stronger backside is your primary goal, focus on upping your protein and fat intake.

 2. Take Rest Days

-Surprise, surprise!
 Muscle isn't actually built in the gym or during your workouts.
 It's built when you're resting between your workouts.

 3. Stretch and Foam Roll